joshajohnson/cuddly-chainsaw/README.md

 # Cuddly Chainsaw

-A split 65% keyboard with an optional macro column, per key RGB, and rotary encoders, supported by QMK.
+A split 65% keyboard with macro column, per key RGB, and rotary encoders.
+Running on QMK.